HomeArticlesHow ToFormat JSON

 {"name": "Alice"}

-Missing commas — forgetting a comma between two key-value pairs or between array elements.
+Missing commas between two key-value pairs or between array elements slip through easily when editing by hand.

-Use the JSON Validator to get precise error messages with line and character positions pointing to each problem.
+The JSON Validator gives precise error messages with line and character positions pointing straight at each problem.

 Step 3: Pretty-Print JSON

-Pretty-printing adds indentation and line breaks to make the hierarchy of the data visually clear.
-This is essential when debugging API responses, reviewing config files, or diffing JSON in version control.
+Pretty-printing adds indentation and line breaks so the hierarchy of the data reads clearly.
+It matters most when you're debugging API responses, reviewing config files, or diffing JSON in version control.

 In JavaScript (browser console or Node.js):